cryptoballot/cryptoballot/readme.md

 <ballot-signature>
 ```

-`<election-id>` is the unique identifier for this election / decition.
+`<election-id>` is the unique identifier for this election / decision.

 `<ballot-id>` is the unqiue ID of this ballot.
 It is the (hex-encoded) SHA512 hash of this voter's public key for this vote.

-`<public-key>` is voter's public key for this vote.
+`<public-key>` is the voter's rsa public key for this vote.
 It is base64 encoded and contains no line breaks.

-`<request-signature>` is the base4 encoded signature for the request (but not the ballot).
-Using their private-key, the voter signs a string in the following format `<METHOD> /vote/<election-id>/<ballot-id>`, where <METHOD> is the HTTP Method / Verb.
+`<request-signature>` is the base64 encoded signature for the request (but not the ballot).
+Using their RSA private-key and SHA512, the voter signs a string in the following format `<METHOD> /vote/<election-id>/<ballot-id>`, where <METHOD> is the HTTP Method / Verb.
 For example `PUT /vote/12345/183fd27b0e7292b54090519510b99253aa1228f8795003ebd5856150b4e1ec26` would result in the signature `fhn8oPeINjq+5QbW5O4ZUcILBlQxzboqKhAtlY0yqxEq8u5lGQ3YeqgX7A6fVnWdAYmjcljTdBG9ZP9Tqsh8b/Lhcsqs7s6OR6ZdVUFFTlCrrEDFiVD/x9mchcTrb89stXX12yeLLxDs7oH37pKK7ZRch5yCuyfDB4vsyaIPb7Ggzi3vH5o3KmI3D3ewag/Y2d0naLyzGv8YywD5UHV5uCvEvXuXt3470qx0jB+p1f1H9yq/gOi2oY4CUhTCjutKbvH3A68M7XBAJI/b49JYOsRHfyWzlTges+tLrZ9eOKQH0qU0lczuh10ODnAWNY9sn3GDDUtp2HYNbzQCx1elFQ==`.

 `<votes>` is an ordered, line-seperated list of git addresses and commit hashes that represent the vote